soxueren/atsd/rule-engine/functions.md

 NOT property_compare_except(['name', '*time'], ['*Xloggc*']).isEmpty()
 ```

-Returns true if property tags have changed except for `name` tag, any tags that end with `time`, and any previous tags with value containing `Xloggc`.
-Pattern `*Xloggc*` would ignore changes such as:
+Returns true if property tags have changed, except for the `name` tag, any tags that end with `time`, and any previous tags with value containing `Xloggc`.
+The pattern `Xloggc` would ignore changes such as:

 ``` java
 {inputarguments_19='-Xloggc:/home/axibase/axibase-collector/logs/gc_29286.log'-> '-Xloggc:/home/axibase/axibase-collector/logs/gc_13091.log'}
 ```